crusoexia/vim-monokai/README.md

 vim-monokai
 ===========

-A vim monokai color scheme for _Web developers_.
+A monokai color scheme for Vim.

 * The RGB colour palette is taken from [colourlovers](http://www.colourlovers.com/).
 * The Syntax highlighting and the code are taken from [hybrid.vim](https://github.com/w0ng/vim-hybrid).